Sustainability / Social Report / Customer Satisfaction and Safety Assurance Distribution Safety

 In 2011, Daicel Logistics Service opened the Safety and Quality Training Center on the premises of its Kansai Logistics Center Amagasaki Sales Office.
 This move was intended to step up its efforts to maintain distribution safety and quality, both essential to earning customer trust.
 Using its own curriculum, the Center conducts skill training for tanker truck drivers and on-site loading and unloading operators.

-In FY2023/3, along with taking measures to prevent the spread of COVID-19, we conducted new training on transportation businesses for new drivers wherein participants learned about preventing the recurrence of past incidents and took practical tests in loading, unloading, and transporting.
+In FY2024/3, we conducted new training on transportation businesses for new drivers wherein participants learned about preventing the recurrence of past incidents and took practical tests in loading, unloading, and transporting.
 We also conducted online classroom learning and practical training in small groups to train the forklift operation skills of personnel in charge of loading and unloading cargo.
-These training programs were taught by experienced personnel and served as opportunities to pass on technical skills to younger employees.
+These training programs were taught by experienced personnel and served as opportunities to pass on technical skills to younger workers.